 Law 717 - International Human Rights Clinic

 The IHRC seminar provides the theoretical counterpart to students’ practical work.
-Through several modules, this seminar will map the field of international human rights advocacy; introduce students to some of the most contentious debates surrounding the theory and practice of international human rights law; provide students with the tools they will need to identify and address ethical concerns in the practice of international human rights law; and sharpen lawyering skills relevant to their clinic projects.
-Enrollment is limited and admission to the clinic is by application.
-A demonstrated background in international human rights law is required.
+Through several modules, this seminar maps the field of international human rights advocacy; introduces students to some of the most contentious debates surrounding the theory and practice of international human rights law; provides students with the tools they will need to identify and address ethical concerns in the practice of international human rights law; and sharpens lawyering skills relevant to their clinic projects.
+In addition to the seminar, students are required to set aside additional time each week for casework, which may include client meetings and site visits.

-|E. Tendayi Achiume / Joseph Berra||16F||717||LEC 1||TR 3:20 PM - 5:20 PM||6.0||No||No|
+|E. Tendayi Achiume / Joseph Berra||18F||717||LEC 1||T 5:30 PM - 8:30 PM||6.0||No||No|

-|Experiential course enrollment is through a separate process; deadline June 27, noon.
+|Experiential course enrollment is through a separate process; deadline July 2, noon.
 See ENROLL.LAW.UCLA.EDU Early drop deadline: 7/20/2018.|